 At Budget 2016, it was announced that the use of carried-forward losses would be relaxed to permit most brought forward losses to be surrendered to other companies in the group, subject to strict conditions.
-Subsequently, a new part has been inserted into CTA 2010, which has been modelled on the existing rules in CTA 2010, ss 97–188 (Pt 5).
+Subsequently, Part 5A was inserted into CTA 2010, which was modelled on the existing rules in CTA 2010, Part 5.

-The legislation is introduced by F(No 2)A 2017, Sch 4, para 23 and applies generally from 1 April 2017.
+The legislation was introduced by F(No 2)A 2017, Sch 4, para 23 and applies generally from 1 April 2017.
 For anti-avoidance rules, see below.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.